-You must complete a dissertation proposal, submit it to your dissertation committee and have it approved by them.
-The dissertation proposal should be approved within six months after advancement, unless an exception is approved by the ENVS DGS.
+You must complete a dissertation proposal and submit it to your dissertation committee for approval within six months after advancement, unless an exception is approved by the ENVS Graduate Studies Director.
 The format for the dissertation proposal and approval by the committee typically follows the procedures of the focal department, often including an oral presentation and defense.
-The ENVS GPC must be informed by your committee chair when you have successfully defended your dissertation proposal.
+The ENVS Graduate Support Team must be informed by your committee chair when you have successfully defended your dissertation proposal.
 Some focal departments may require a dissertation proposal as part of the Assessments of Competence.